The curved Mimetic Finite Difference method: allowing grids with curved faces: Curved grids and geometric entities

-where $\bm n_f$ denotes the unit vector of $\R^3$ orthogonal to $f$ (at each point) and oriented according to the right-hand rule with respect to its boundary $\partial f$. \begin{remark} The integral \cref{face_vector} is the same for every 2-cell spanning the boundary of $f$, as a consequence of the Divergence Theorem. \end{remark}
+where $\hat{\bm n}_{f}$ denotes the unit vector of $\mathbb R^{3}$ orthogonal to $f$ (at each point) and oriented according to the right-hand rule with respect to the orientation of $f$. \begin{remark} The integral (\ref{face_vector}) is the same for every 2-cell spanning the boundary of $f$ as a consequence of the Divergence Theorem. \end{remark}

-We will focus on the vector space of face DoFs $\mc F$ and its restriction $\f_c$ to an element $c \in C$ and we will give specialized definitions of the building blocks of the curved MFD method only for these two spaces.
-There are also the vector spaces $\mc N, \mc E$ and $\mc C$ corresponding to nodes, edges and elements DoFs, respectively.
-Nonetheless, similar definitions hold for these vector spaces as presented in \cite[Section 3]{Pitassi2021TheRO}.